yudai/cf_nise_installer/README.md

 CF Nise Installer is a set of scripts that installs a Cloud Foundry v2 instance to your single machine or Vagrant VM.
 You can build your own 'devbox' quickly by running a single command with this installer.

 CF Nise Installer is based on [cf-release](https://github.com/cloudfoundry/cf-release) by Pivotal, [Nise BOSH](http://github.com/nttlabs/nise_bosh/) by NTT Laboratory and [nise-bosh-vagrant](https://github.com/BrianMMcClain/nise-bosh-vagrant) by Brian McClain.

+### *NOTICE*

+The services have been removed from cf-release.
+[Use an older snapshot branch when you need services](https://github.com/yudai/cf_nise_installer/tree/snapshot-ea61ec6f8f).

 ## Building Devbox on Single Server